ajinorisan/TOSAddon-public/easybuff/README.md

 ----

-This is an add-on for Tree of savior!
+Tree of savior add-on.

-The food buffs are handled with a button because the time control is not good.
+Modified easybuff created by Kiicchan.

+V2.0.0-Maintenance buffs are now added automatically.
+I did my best.

+I couldn't control time well for meal buffs, so I used buttons to handle it.

-The foodclear button removes the current buffs.
+The foodclear button removes the buffs that are currently attached.

-4doofonly button to add buffs except barbecue skewers and champagne.
+The 4doofonly button adds the buffs except the barbecue skewers and champagne.

 5doofonly button to add buffs except champagne.

 allfood" button adds all buffs.

-Corresponds to buffing shop buffs, meal buffs, repair buffs, and maintenance buffs.
+Buffing shop buffs, meal buffs, repair buffs, and maintenance buffs.

+on off is /esbf in general chat.